LafeLabs/bookofgeometron-2019/maps/README.md

 A slide deck like a powerpoint deck can be created by linking a sequence of maps with hyperlinks, althogh this has much greater versatility and power than the powerpoint format.

 To create a new meme/map in a Geometron network, click on the list icon to get to the list page to make new pages.
 In the "new map" field, enter the name  of a new map.

+tutorial for exactly how to make a new map, add a symbol, add an image, add a hyperlink, delete an element, move and scale elements, use the touch screen or the mouse.

+how to make geographic maps specifically

+how to make memes specifically

+how to make a slide deck with an example